The City typically conducts hiring processes as openings occur. The results of this process may be retained for future

 3. Offer of Conditional Employment

 An initial offer of conditional employment is made to fill a job opening.
 Prior to beginning work for the City of Moorhead, applicants must pass a physical agility test, background checks, a medical examination, and a psychological exam.

 Initially, employees work 40-hour work weeks as they receive initial training on operations within the City of Moorhead.
 They are do not respond to calls for service until basic skills verifications have been completed.

 Firefighters work a 56-hour average work week using three rotating 24-hour shifts.
-Additionally, Firefighters are subject to callback during off-duty hours and must live within a 20 minute driving radius of the Headquarters Fire Station within one-year of initial employment.
+Additionally, Firefighters are subject to callback during off-duty hours for structure fires and other emergencies.
+While no residency requirement exists, employee performance may be evaluated in terms of returning to work for callbacks.
 During the first year of employment, department members are evaluated quarterly along various performance measures and will complete targeted training off-site to become a haz-mat technician and must obtain a Minnesota Firefighter license and a Minnesota EMT license.
 An employee may be discharged under a wide degree of discretion on the part of the City.

 After the completion of the probationary period, an employee may only be discharged for serious or repetitive offenses.
 We value of staff and expect them to continue to develop their skills and abilities and adapt to the changing needs of those we serve.
 During the first five years of employment, Firefighters are required to achieve IFSAC certification as a Apparatus Operator, Fire Instructor I, and Fire Inspector I. Employees hired after September 3rd, 2010 may not use tobacco products while at work, or off-duty.